A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

-That is, except Thomas.
+That is, except for Thomas.

 St. Thomas was not among them, however.